nus-cs2113-AY2223S1/tp/docs/team/wcwy.md

       list and viewing of monthly statistics.

-* **New Feature**: Added the ability to display help messages to users to aid user's application usage.
+* **Feature Implemented**: Added the ability to display help messages to users to aid user's application usage.
     * What it does: allow users to list the help messages in either basic or detailed version.
     * Justification: This feature improves the usability of the application especially for the new users as it conveniently shows the usages and explaination of all available commands to the users.